You have a problem. It’s yourself. To be blunt, you are addicted to yourself.

 Like most addicts, you probably don’t realize you have a problem.
 Although you are constantly thinking about yourself, you know hardly anything about yourself.
 So, let me describe the symptoms of selfaholism and then give you some hope of getting free from it, especially as you are still young.

 You probably can’t understand why your parents ever say “No” to you.
 And why should they even consider what your brothers and sisters want?
 Why shouldn’t you sit scowling and slouching at the table?
 Doesn’t affect anyone else, does it?
 As for chores, why can’t you just come home, eat, and stay in your room?
 Why should Mom want to know what went on at school today?
-If only she would talk less, she might have your Hollister t-shirts ready when you need them for a change, right?
-And isn’t it really annoying the way Dad insists on you going to bed at the same time as him and Mom.
-As you “teenage-whispered” to your buddy: “I thought old people got deaf eventually.
-Why can’t I make milk shakes at midnight?
-I mean, whatever…”
+If only she would talk less, she might have your Abercrombie T-shirts ready when you need them for a change, right?
+And isn’t it really annoying the way Dad insists on you going to bed at the same time as everyone else instead of making milkshakes at midnight.

 But you’re miserable aren’t you.
 That’s the weird thing about addictions.
 They promise much, but deliver little.
 You think that by pursuing your agenda that you will find happiness, contentment, and satisfaction.
 But, as you are discovering, self-love causes self-hatred.
 Oh, I know you think your misery is caused by all the “no’s” in your life – no’s from parents, no’s from teachers, no’s from pastors, no’s from everyone.
 “Why does no one ever say “yes” to me?”